Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \caption{Well locations in Egg model, blue ones are injection, the red producers}(\#fig:eggbase)
 \end{figure}

-Relative permeabilities and the associated fractional flow curve of the model have shown in right side of Figure \@ref(fig:combine).
+Relative permeabilities and the associated fractional flow curve of the model have shown on the right side of Figure \@ref(fig:combine).
 All the wells are vertical and completed in all seven layers.
 The reservoir rock is assumed to be incompressible.
-The production from the reservoir has  life-cycle of 10 years, as it was suggested in [@jansen2014].
-Here, the injection rate to be maintained over life-cycle of reservoir is going to be optimized.
-Thus, given eight injection wells, the optimization workflow has the eight dimention Meaning, what is the optimum injection rate for eight injector wells, for whole 10 year period of reservoir production.
-However, the optimization in not unbounded, the water can be adjusted from 0 to 100 m3/day, imposing a box-constrain on the optimization problem.
+The production from the reservoir has a life-cycle of 10 years, as suggested in [@jansen2014].
+Here, the injection rate to be maintained over the reservoir's life cycle will be optimized.
+Thus, given eight injection wells, the optimization workflow has eight dimensions.
+In other words, given the objective function and uncertainty in the geological model, what is the optimum injection rate for eight injector wells for the whole ten-year period of reservoir production.
+However, the optimization is not unbounded, and water injection per well can be adjusted from 5 to 100 m3/day, imposing a box-constrain on the optimization problem.
 The injectors are operated with no pressure constraint, and the producers are under a minimal BHP of 395 bars without rate constraint.

 \begin{figure}